 Kenna Security is a vulnerability management tool you may have heard of but never used.
 I find it exceptionally useful, though that’s not always a universal opinion.
 So how does Kenna Security work, and how can you make it work better?

 Kenna Security is not a vulnerability scanner.
 It works with your existing scanner to enrich the data and make recommendations.
+This makes it distinct from a vulnerability scanner like Qualys’ flagship product.
 Using that enriched data to make decisions is key to success with Kenna.

 How the product works